furbski/gabefurber/content/post/AUD210/projectReport2.md

 ---
-title: "Lane 8"
+title: "Beauty in imperfection"
 date: 2020-10-07T20:12:59+11:00
 hero: /images/desert.jpg
 author: "Gabriel Furber"
-excerpt: "On getting an analog sound out of a soft synth"
+excerpt: "How and why Lane 8 makes software sound analog."
 draft: true
 ---

-I was recently fortunate enough to stumble upon Lane 8.
+I was recently fortunate enough to stumble upon a new musical fascination.

-[Brief description]
+Daniel Goldstein, aka Lane 8, is a producer who started making waves back in 2015 and has been on a steady climb since.
+He's a modern melodic house artist, signed to Anjunadeep - complete with a sound distinct to the label.

 This guy is really good at making a simple melodic idea sound interesting and dynamic with the use of automation and modulation in the form of envelopes and LFOs.
+	[swap these?]

-Not only that, he chooses parameters that lead to a warm, analog sound, [despite primarily using software synthesizers](https://www.youtube.com/watch?v=G_eGfgCzQis).
+Not only that, he chooses parameters that lead to a warm, analog sound, [despite primarily using software synthesizers](https://www.youtube.com/watch?v=G_eGfgCzQis&t=237).

-So, here's how he does it.
+Here's how he does it.

 ## Parameters
+In analog hardware synthesis the chaotic, unstable, and organic sound comes for free.
+No such luck in the digital environment.
+Thankfully there's a few key things you can change to get the desired tone.

-Take a listen to the synths in this section [Timestamp]
+Take a listen to a recent track - Yard Two Stone, on the Brightest Lights LP from January this year.

 {{< rawhtml >}}
 <iframe
 	frameborder="0"
 	scrolling="no"
-	marginheight="50%"
+	marginheight="0"
 	marginwidth="0"
 	padding=""
 	width="788.54"